 Who were the Ancient Danites & Danaan?
 Part II

-The Danaan and Danites are a mystery people for many historians.
-Speculated to have been Greek seafarers in the late Bronze Age, they are also closely associated with the Sea Peoples who ravaged the Eastern Mediterranean during the same period.
-Whoever the Danaan or Danites were, they left a conflicting legacy.
-Looking to the Bible and its description of ancient events leads to Greek myth, and the truth behind hidden identities.
+The Danaans and Danites are mysterious people to many historians.
+Greek seafarers were speculated to have been Greek in the late Bronze Age.
+Still, they are also closely associated with the Sea Peoples who ravaged the Eastern Mediterranean during the same period.
+Whoever the Danaans or Danites were, they left a conflicting legacy.
+Looking at the Bible and its description of ancient events leads to Greek myths and the truth behind hidden identities.

 Notice the similarities between the two names Aikupitiyo and Yakubher?
-Now compare that to the name Jacob found in New Testament Greek in the book of Matthew 1:2, that is rendered as “Iakob,” thus the plausibility that the name Aegyptus is a variation of the name Jacob found in the Bible becomes potentially clearer in our search of the Danaan identity.
+Now compare that to the name Jacob found in New Testament Greek in the book of Matthew 1:2, which is rendered as “Iakob,” thus the plausibility that the name Aegyptus is a variation of the name Jacob found in the Bible becomes potentially clearer in our search of the Danaan identity.

-For one name is Mycenaean with Semitic influence while the other is Egyptian with Semitic influence, and when we look to the New Testament Greek, we find a link between the two names.
-Thus, it is possible that both names are related due to the Semitic influence that both the Mycenaean and Egyptian cultures inherited.
+One name is Mycenaean, which has Semitic influence, while the other is Egyptian, which has Semitic influence.
+When we look at the New Testament Greek, we find a link between the two names.
+Thus, both names may be related due to the Semitic influence inherited by the Mycenaean and Egyptian cultures.

 The Song of Deborah

-The question we must ask is did the tribe of Dan have a falling out with Jacob?
+The question we must ask is, did the tribe of Dan have a falling out with Jacob?
 The answer to that question is yes!
 However, before going further, understand that if we are to look at the story of two brothers, the story is partially false and partially true.
 The false part of the story is that Dan and Jacob were brothers; according to the Bible, Jacob was Dan’s father.
 However, and with that said, Dan and Jacob could be considered brothers.
-In other words, the tribes of Israel were all brothers to one another including the tribe of Dan.
+In other words, the tribes of Israel were all brothers to one another, including the tribe of Dan.

 Symbol of the Tribe of Dan (Serpent in the center) (Public Domain)

-This is where the story of Danaus and Aegyptus are in relation to the Biblical account of Dan and Jacob/Israel.
-However, we must ask ourselves what story in the Bible can be related to Danaus and Aegyptus?
+This is where the story of Danaus and Aegyptus is to the Biblical account of Dan and Jacob/Israel.
+However, we must ask ourselves what story in the Bible can be related to Danaus and Aegyptus.
 For that answer, one must look to the book of Judges and focus on the famed “song of Deborah.”

 A statue of prophetess Deborah in Aix-en-Provence, France.
 She was the only female judge mentioned in the Bible.